Free Pinellas County Public Records: Arrests, Criminal, Marital

 Clearwater, FL 33762

-Birth certificates only become available in Pinellas County public records 100 years after birth, while death records become public 50 years after death.
+Birth certificates only become available as Pinellas County public records 100 years after birth, while death records become public 50 years after death.
 Only the person a birth certificate belongs to and their parent or guardian can obtain it unless a court order permits.8

 If the person is deceased, the birth/death record can be released to their spouse, parents, children, grandchildren, or siblings.